Key Takeaways

 What to look for in a group-trip voting app: (1) time-boxed votes so decisions don't drift forever, (2) per-person booking so no host has to front everyone's flight, (3) date conflict resolution that overlays everyone's blocked windows, (4) budget transparency so members see per-person cost before committing, and (5) mobile + web parity since every group has one Android user, one iPhone user, and one desktop person.

-**Jettova** (jettova.com) — purpose-built for travel-specific group voting.
+Jettova (jettova.com) — purpose-built for travel-specific group voting.
 Each room votes on destination, dates, vibes, and storyboard activities, with time-boxed deadlines on each vote.
 Members see per-person cost upfront, then book their own flight and room individually using the partner-network deals.
+Shared costs settle inside the room too, with built-in Settle-Up: log expenses (a receipt scanner reads the total), and it runs debt simplification (the same who-owes-whom math Splitwise uses) so the group squares up in the fewest transactions.
 Closes the "host fronts everything" problem that kills most group trips.
 Free for groups of any size.
-Best for: friend groups planning a trip end-to-end, from "where should we go?" through to booking.
+Best for: friend groups planning a trip end-to-end, from "where should we go?" through booking and settling up.

 Polly / Strawpoll / Google Forms — generic voting tools.
 Get the vote itself done but the friend group has to manually carry results into a different tool to actually book.
 Fine for one-off questions ("beach or mountain?") but require constant copy-pasting back into the group chat.
 Free.
 Best for: one-shot polls inside an existing planning thread.